 2.23.
-The categorization for external events should follow the recommendations on seismic categorization provided in paras.
-3.31-3.40 of DS490 [11].
+The categorization of SSCs in relation to external events should follow the recommendations on seismic categorization provided in paras 3.31-3.40 of SSG-67 [11].
 SSCs that are comparable to SSCs in seismic category 1 should be categorized as external event category 1.
-SSCs in external event category 1 should be designed to withstand the respective design basis external event and an adequate margin should be provided to avoid cliff edge effects.
+SSCs in external event category 1 should be designed to withstand the respective design basis external event, and an adequate margin should be provided to avoid cliff edge effects.

 2.24.
 External event category 2 should be established for SSCs whose failure could jeopardize SSCs in external event category 1.
-Similar to seismic category 2, it should be demonstrated that SSCs in external event category 2 that have a potential for interacting with SSCs in external event category 1 are effectively prevented from impairing these SSCs.
-SSCs in external event category 2 should either be designed for the design basis external event or it should be demonstrated that their failure will not impact the safety function of the external event category 1 SSCs.
+Similar to seismic category 2, it should be demonstrated that SSCs in external event category 2 that have the potential to interact with SSCs in external event category 1 are effectively prevented from impairing those external event category 1 SSCs.
+SSCs in external event category 2 should be designed for the design basis external event, or it should be demonstrated that their failure will not impact the safety function of the external event category 1 SSCs.

 2.25.
-External event category 3 should include all items that are not in external event categories 1 and 2.
-The items in external event category 3 should, as a minimum, be designed in accordance with the national approach to the external event design of high risk conventional (i.e. non-nuclear) installations.
+External event category 3 should include all items that are not in external event categories 1 or 2.
+The items in external event category 3 should, at a minimum, be designed in accordance with the national approach to the external event design of high risk conventional (i.e. non-nuclear) installations.

-GUIDELINES FOR DESIGN AND EVALUATION FOR DESIGN BASIS EXTERNAL EVENTS AND BEYOND DESIGN BASIS EXTERNAL EVENTS
+DESIGN AND EVALUATION FOR DESIGN BASIS EXTERNAL EVENTS AND BEYOND DESIGN BASIS EXTERNAL EVENTS